The Office of Post and Telecommunications of New Caledonia has implemented a real-time centralized monitoring with Centreon.

 Other benefits have been noticed, such as an increase in the number of indicators - almost 100,000 metrics checked every 5 minutes - and the ability to monitor them easily.
 In this way, different dedicated indicators have been created and are monitored for FM radio broadcasts over several sites using Centreon service mapping, in order to have precise data on the service availability per radio and per site.

 The organization has also been optimized: operational teams and experts provide the first level of monitoring.
 A Monitoring Cell was created with 7 collaborators.
 These employees monitor the indicators and take the strain off the operational teams who only have a general view of their IT systems.

 Management, operational and sales divisions are also occasional users of the monitoring data via a report.
 Centreon provided support to OPT-NC teams when migrating to the latest version.
 This major evolution was also the opportunity to train the teams on the solution and for them to appreciate “the skills and efficiency of Centreon's experts,” as Philippe Roy stressed.
 “Since January 2017, we have been using the 24/7 TechSupport option for major incidents, to the considerable relief of teams given the critical nature of the equipment monitored and the 10-hour time difference with mainland France.”

-After navigating this first step successfully, the Monitoring team now plans to expand the project to all the company’s business activities, using version 4 of Centreon MAP and even in time, making the monitoring console available to some clients and partners.
+After navigating this first step successfully, the Monitoring team now plans to expand the project to all the company's business activities, using Centreon custom views and dashboards and even in time, making the monitoring console available to some clients and partners.